-Eric Lo is vice president of underwriting and actuarial for DD/WDS.
+Eric Lo is vice president of underwriting and actuarial for Delta Dental of Washington.
 He directs the actuarial and underwriting functions, which include pricing of dental products and projection of revenues and claim liabilities, as well as oversight of corporate financial risk.

 Eric, an associate of the Society of Actuaries and member of the American Academy of Actuaries, holds a bachelor’s degree in electrical engineering from the University of Illinois at Urbana-Champaign with a minor in mathematics.

-Kristin Merlo is vice president, sales and marketing, and chief marketing officer of DD/WDS.
-She is responsible for DD/WDS’s sales, client and broker management, marketing research and communications, public relations, corporate advertising, product management and development, and government relations.
+Kristin Merlo is vice president, sales and marketing, and chief marketing officer of Delta Dental of Washington.
+She is responsible for Delta Dental’s sales, client and broker management, marketing research and communications, public relations, corporate advertising, product management and development, and government relations.

-Prior to joining DD/WDS, Kristin held a variety of sales and marketing management positions with Eli Lilly and Company.
+Prior to joining Delta Dental, Kristin held a variety of sales and marketing management positions with Eli Lilly and Company.
 As brand manager she led the first consumer advertising program for Lilly’s blockbuster drug, Prozac®.
 She also managed the global market development for Lilly’s first insulin analog.